 The Pharm.D. curriculum consists of six semesters (fall and spring) of didactic work plus experiential rotations throughout the curriculum.
-Didactic semesters average 16-17 hours, which include elective courses.
+Didactic semesters average 16-20 hours, which include elective courses.
 Experiential education begins within the first year of the curriculum.
-A minimum of three of the fourth year rotations must be performed in designated rural areas.
+A minimum of three of the Advanced Pharmacy Practice Experience (APPE) rotations must be performed in designated rural areas.
 In addition, interprofessional education is a priority at our School, thus students will have various experiences with the other health disciplines offered at WVU.

-Students may also pursue M.S. and Ph.D. degrees in pharmaceutical and administrative sciences.
+Students may also pursue Ph.D. degrees in biomedical, pharmaceutical and pharmacological sciences, and health outcomes research.
 A variety of postgraduate residencies and fellowships are available.

 Morgantown is located approximately one hour south of Pittsburgh, PA, and offers a variety of outdoor activities including hiking, camping, biking, boating and skiing.
-The University contains some 28,000 students in over 160 majors, and it offers exposure to a myriad of fine arts, intellectual and sports activities.
+The University enrolls approximately 35,000 students in over 190 majors, and it offers exposure to a myriad of fine arts, intellectual and sports activities.

 |Course Title||Semester Hours||Quarter Hours|